 The 2022 Hyundai Tucson’s interior has a spacious, airy cabin, with a wraparound design feature that starts at the doors and runs along the dash.
 The high-touch areas of the interior use soft materials.
-The center stack is dominated by a vertically stacked 10.25-inch dual touch screen, with no hard buttons to control audio, infotainment, or climate control settings.
+The center console is dominated by a vertically stacked 10.25-inch dual touch screen, with no hard buttons to control audio, infotainment, or climate control settings.

 Hyundai’s new ventilation system achieves a few key things: it monitors the cabin’s air quality and purifies the air.
 It has a display window that shows real-time air pollution through the Tucson’s fine dust detection sensor.
 The ventilation system uses a combination of direct and indirect ventilation, so you can choose either wind in your face or a subtle, indirect breeze throughout the interior.
-And finally, the air conditioning system is designed to reduce moisture on the evaporator to reduce that stale, mildewy smell that other cars can get.
+The air conditioning system is designed to reduce moisture on the evaporator to reduce that stale, mildewy smell that other cars can get.
 (The air purification feature won’t be available in all markets.)

 Hyundai continues to place a high priority on connectivity, which starts at the Digital Key.
 This smartphone app will let you get into and drive the Tucson without the physical key.
 It uses Near Field Communication to ensure that only an authorized person can use this function.

 The interior’s full-touch display, which comes with the Tucson’s top trim level, can be used as a split-screen for multitasking.
 If you don’t choose the 10.25-inch screen, there’s an 8-inch color touch screen with Apple CarPlay and Android Auto compatibility.
-In addition, you’ll be able to connect two phones at the same time, and can alternate between each phone’s playlists via Bluetooth without having to disconnect either phone.
+Wireless smartphone connectivity is standard, which is a rarity in this segment.
+This tech feature is often reserved for at least mid- to high-ranging trims.

 If you have smart in-home appliances, people in some markets will be able to take advantage of the Tucson’s new Car-to-home technology to turn on the air conditioning before they get home.
 You can even use a voice command to heat the Hyundai interior – such as starting the heater and seat and steering wheel warmers – before you get in.